Follow TV Tropes

 Films — Live-Action

-• The Lord Marshal, leader of the Necromongers from the Riddick franchise.
+• The Lord Marshal, leader of the Necromongers from The Chronicles of Riddick.
 They're basically space-faring Knight Templar crusaders led by a "holy-half dead" leader who move from planet to planet, converting anyone they can find and killing anyone who refuses.

 • DC Extended Universe: